 close

-Words: 833 |
+Words: 760 |

 Pages: 2|

-5 min read
+4 min read

 Published: Jun 13, 2024

-Words: 833|Pages: 2|5 min read
+Words: 760|Pages: 2|4 min read

 Published: Jun 13, 2024

-A Raisin in the Sun, written by Lorraine Hansberry, is a groundbreaking play that explores the experiences of an African American family living in Chicago in the 1950s.
-One of the central characters, Walter Lee Younger, undergoes significant changes throughout the play.
-This essay will analyze how Walter changes in terms of his dreams, his understanding of family values, and his personal growth.
-Through examining these changes, we gain insight into the larger themes of the play, such as the effects of racism and the importance of identity.
-Ultimately, this essay argues that Walter's transformation is a reflection of the broader struggles and aspirations of the African American community during this time period.
+A Raisin in the Sun, by Lorraine Hansberry, is a groundbreaking play about an African American family in 1950s Chicago.
+One key character, Walter Lee Younger, goes through big changes throughout the play.
+This essay looks at how Walter's dreams, his view of family values, and his personal growth evolve.
+By looking at these changes, we can understand bigger themes in the play, like racism and identity.
+In the end, this essay argues that Walter's transformation mirrors the struggles and hopes of the African American community back then.

-Another significant change in Walter's character is his evolving understanding of family values.
-Initially, Walter is somewhat detached from his family, particularly his wife Ruth and his son Travis.
-He is preoccupied with his own dreams and desires, often neglecting his responsibilities as a husband and father.
-However, as the play unfolds, Walter starts to recognize the importance of his family and the sacrifices they have made for him.
-This realization is catalyzed by the arrival of the insurance money, which presents Walter with a choice that forces him to confront his own values.
+Another big change in Walter is how he sees family values.
+At first, he's kind of disconnected from his family, especially his wife Ruth and son Travis.
+He's so focused on his own dreams that he often ignores his duties as a husband and dad.
+But as things progress, Walter starts to see how important his family is and the sacrifices they've made for him.
+This shift is triggered by the insurance money, which gives Walter a choice that makes him face his own values.

 In Act II, Scene 2, Walter says, "What you need me to say you done right for?
 You the head of this family.
 You run our lives like you want to.
 It was your money and you did what you wanted with it."
-This quote demonstrates Walter's initial disregard for his family's opinions and his growing recognition of their agency.
+This quote shows Walter's initial disregard for his family's opinions and his growing recognition of their agency.

 In Act III, Scene 1, Walter says, "We one group of men tied to a race of women with small minds."
-This quote reflects Walter's initial frustration with the women in his life, but also marks a turning point in his character, as he begins to recognize the need for unity and understanding.
+This quote reflects Walter's initial frustration with the women in his life but also marks a turning point in his character as he begins to recognize the need for unity and understanding.

 In conclusion, Walter's character undergoes significant changes throughout A Raisin in the Sun.
 His dreams, understanding of family values, and personal growth all contribute to his transformation.
 Through examining these changes, we gain insight into the larger themes of the play, such as the effects of racism and the importance of identity.
 Walter's journey serves as a microcosm of the struggles and aspirations of the African American community during this time period.
 By understanding his transformation, we can better appreciate the broader social and cultural context of the play.